OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:32

-Finally, the woman also died.
+Lastly, the woman, she also died.

 ## Luke 20:33